wsoltys/mist-cores/vic20/readme.txt

 Limitations:
 There're no safety checks for games for the unexpanded vic20 so they usual overwrite the screen ram.
-The prg upload expects the start address in the first two bytes as usual. the .crt upload via osd expects cartridge roms with the auto start sequence.
+The prg upload expects the load address in the first two bytes as usual. the .crt upload via osd expects cartridge roms with the auto start sequence.
+Since the TOSEC archive contains .crt files with and without load address you can choose that via OSD.
 A few glitches are visible.
 I don't know if its due to my changes or were already in the original core.